Back to News

 Diversity Day, as this day is commonly called, was created by the United Nations in 2002, following UNESCO’s adoption of the 2001 Universal Declaration on Cultural Diversity.

-This is happening at a time when we need respectful cooperation more than ever as we face the environmental consequences of over-industrialisation and, in nations like ours, colonisation, in the form of disasters such as destruction of cultures and peoples, wildfires, nuclear accidents, oil spills and pandemics.
+This is happening at a time when we need respectful cooperation more than ever as we face the environmental consequences of over-industrialisation and, in nations like Australia, colonisation, in the form of disasters such as destruction of cultures and peoples, wildfires, nuclear accidents, oil spills and pandemics.

 The walls around us today

-Greek poet Constantine Cavafy’s (1863–1933) poem ‘Walls’ could be speaking for so many people who have felt the negative effects of lockdown since the 2019 emergence of COVID-19.
+Greek poet Constantine Cavafy’s (1863–1933) poem ‘Walls’ could be speaking for many people who have felt the negative effects of lockdown since the 2019 emergence of COVID-19.

 Without consideration, without pity, without shame